Yes, a helicopter can do a barrel roll, though it can be difficult to perform.

 List of Helicopters That Have Performed Barrel Rolls

-There are only a handful of helicopters that have actually be seen to barrel roll.
+There are only a handful of helicopters that have actually been seen to barrel roll.

 - Westland Lynx

 - Eurocopter EC120 Colibri

 Barrel rolls sure look cool, but they should be avoided for a couple of reasons.

 Firstly, there is of course the danger aspect to consider.